-This book details the development and impacts of anti-sexist professional development (PD) workshops for preservice teachers.
+This book details the development and impacts of anti-sexism professional development (PD) workshops for preservice teachers.

 Table of Contents